MengyuanGAO/SI507_FinalProject/README.md

 * Part-4: Database was set up to store the data into it.
 Two tables are created(Restaurants and Reviews).
 * Part-5: Invoke all the functions.

-If everything is ready, when you run the code for the first time, you will it fetch new data from Yelp:
+If everything is ready, when you run the code for the first time, it will fetch new data from Yelp:
 ![alt text](imgs/1.png)

 The next time you run the code, you will see it loads data from the cache_contents.json: